sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (13s)

-> "The difference.
+> "Here's the transformation.
 >
-> Without your org's knowledge skills: Claude gives a general answer — still capable, but missing your specific context.
+> **Without** org knowledge skills: Claude gives a general answer.
+Still capable — Claude is a powerful model — but it's missing *your* specific context.
+Your enablement steps.
+Your caveats.
 >
-> With skills: org-specific answer, grounded in your team's playbooks.
-The agent **cites internal sources**."
+> **With** skills: The answer cites *your* playbooks.
+Not 'I think Memory works like this' — but 'According to memory_playbook, here are the exact SDK patterns.'
+>
+> That's the shift: from 'sounds right' to **provably right**."

 ---